Action off La Ciotat

-The Battle of La Ciotat was a naval engagement in August 1944 during World War II as part of Operation Dragoon.
-Allied forces, engaged at the main landings in Vichy France, ordered a small flotilla of American and British warships to make a feint against the port city of La Ciotat as a diversion.
+The Action off La Ciotat was a naval engagement on 17 August 1944 during the Second World War and was part of Operation Dragoon.
+Allied forces, engaged at the main landings in Vichy France, ordered a small flotilla of American and British warships to make a feint against the port city of La Ciotat.
 The Allies hoped to draw German forces away from the main landing zones at Cavalaire-sur-Mer, Saint-Tropez and Saint Raphaël.
 During the operation, two German warships attacked the Allied flotilla.